Qatari ambassador faces LGBT-rights appeal before World Cup

 Minden continued: “So abolish the death penalty.
 Abolish all of the penalties regarding sexual and gender identity.
 The rule that football is for everyone is so important.
 We cannot allow you to break it, no matter how rich you are.
 You are more than welcome to join the international football community and also, of course, to host a big tournament.
 But in sports, it is how it is.
 You have to accept the rules.”

-Al Thani was to be given a chance to respond later, though his comments were to remain off-the-record.
-Only the opening 90 minutes of the federation’s congress was broadcast to the public and no journalists were invited to the event.
+Al Thani was to be given a chance to respond later, though his comments were to remain off the record.
+Only the opening 90 minutes of the federation’s congress were broadcast to the public and no journalists were invited to the event.

 Federation spokesman Steffen Simon said it was not the organization’s decision to hold the majority of the congress off camera, but “we received a clear request from some participants that they would like to discuss these matters internally with us.
 They did not want to discuss in public.
 We respected that.”